kacollins/lightning-talk/README.md

 # Keeping it to 5 minutes is not as easy as you think
 I had to cut a lot of content

-Focus on the beginning and ending of your talk - your first and last slides
+# Focus on the beginning and ending of your talk
+Start with your first and last slides

+# Title slide
-Title slide - your topic and your name
+Your topic and your name

 # Intro/Vanity Slide
 * Give context on who you are and why we’re listening to you